Demna (designer): Career

 In 2006, Demna collaborated with Walter van Beirendonck on his men’s collections.

-In 2009, Demna joined Maison Martin Margiela, where he was responsible for women’s collections until 2013.
+In 2009, Demna opened a showroom in Antwerp with Yuima Nakazato and Mikio Sakabe.
+Demna joined Maison Martin Margiela, where he was responsible for women’s collections until 2013.
 In 2013, he was appointed senior designer of women’s ready-to-wear collections at Louis Vuitton, initially under Marc Jacobs and briefly under Nicolas Ghesquière.

-Together with his brother Guram, Demna launched the brand Vetements in 2014, along with a small group of anonymous friends, displaying their work in small gay clubs in Paris.
+Together with his brother Guram Gvasalia, Demna launched the brand Vetements in 2014, along with a small group of anonymous friends, displaying their work in small gay clubs in Paris.
 Demna has said that his original purpose with the brand was to subvert the high fashion status quo.
 Vetements’ first women’s ready-to-wear collection was presented at Paris Fashion Week in 2014.
-The collective was nominated for the LVMH’s Young Fashion Designer Prize after producing 3 collections.
+The brothers were nominated for the LVMH’s Young Fashion Designer Prize after producing 3 collections.

 In 2015, Demna became the creative director of Balenciaga, succeeding Alexander Wang.
+During Demna's ten year tenure at Balenciaga, revenues grew close to $2 billion from an estimated $390 million.

-In 2019, Demna left Vetements to pursue new artistic ventures, having accomplished his goals with the company, telling Highsnobiety that he had "accomplished [his] mission of a conceptualist and design innovator."
+In 2019, Demna departed Vetements to pursue new artistic ventures, having accomplished his goals with the company, telling Highsnobiety that he had "accomplished [his] mission of a conceptualist and design innovator."

-In August 2021, Demna collaborated with Kanye West, acting as the creative director for West’s second Donda album listening event, held at the Mercedes-Benz Stadium.
+In August 2021, Demna collaborated with Kanye West, acting as the creative director for West’s second and third Donda album listening event, held at the Mercedes-Benz Stadium.

-At the 2021 Met Gala at New York City's Metropolitan Museum of Art Demna walked the stairs with reality television star Kim Kardashian, both in his head-to-toe body feature obscuring Black Balenciaga designs completely masked, with Vogue offering that events rules had been rewritten.
+At the 2021 Met Gala at New York City's Metropolitan Museum of Art, Demna walked the stairs with reality television star Kim Kardashian, both in his head-to-toe body feature obscuring Black Balenciaga designs completely masked, with Vogue offering that events rules had been rewritten.